stacks-network/docs/_storage/hello-hub-choice.md

 layout: storage
 permalink: /:collection/:path.html
 ---
-# Hello Hub Choice Tutorial
+# Hello hub choice tutorial
 {:.no_toc}

 In this tutorial, you build on the <a href="{{ site.baseurl }}/browser/hello-blockstack.html" target="\_blank">Hello, Blockstack Tutorial</a>.
 You'll modify the authentication code so that it prompts users who have not yet created a Blockstack identity, to choose a hub URL.